hturnbull93/portfolio/README.md

 - projectsGrid is a css grid.
 - It auto-fits columns with max width of 500px.

+In `src/components/projectCard.module.scss`:

+- Added a subtle background colour to the card.
+- Stretch the image to 100% width.
+- Add some padding for the text content.
+- Display the links section as inline block to prevent them wrapping, and add some margin.

 ### SmartLink Component

 Part of the styling is that links have a "." after them, but the underline does not extend past the end of the text.
 The simplest way I have found to wrap a link in a span and have the link containing the text, and a "." outside of the link tag.